marcmelliger/BEVPO/README.md

 1. Run > Run Configurations...
 2. Select Java Application and press the "New" Button
 3. In the Name field enter a Name for your configuration
-4. In the project field select the project dataAnalysis
+4. In the project field select the project BEVPO
 5. In the field Main class select "Search..." and search for "RunAnalysis[Country].java"
 6. Open the tab "Arguments" and enter the name of your configuration, e.g. "CH_baseline" (i.e. without the ".properties" fileending).